FudanSELab/DeepTraLog/index.md

 Raw Dataset can be found here: <a href="https://github.com/DeepTraLog/DeepTraLog/tree/main/TraceLogData">Raw Dataset</a>

 Log and Span Data related to every error is compressed respectively, you can find the corresponding data in `F*.zip`.
 The normal data can be found in `normal` folder.
-All logs, including normal and abnormal ones, is compressed into `alllog.log.zip`, you can run log template extraction on it directly.
+All logs, including normal and abnormal ones, is compressed into zip files, you can find them in `alllog` folder , you can run log template extraction on it after unzipped.

 ### Processed Graph Data